Travel Overview

 During peak season (December, July–August, Easter), book accommodation 3–4 weeks ahead.
 Low season (April–June, November) offers walk-in availability and 20–30% discounts.
 Many lake condos offer weekly rates ($200–300/week vs $50/night nightly), ideal for extended stays.

-Top Attractions & Things to Do
+What Are the Top Attractions and Things to Do in Guatapé?

 1. La Piedra del Peñol (The Great Rock)